kaztakata/celonis-hacks/content/posts/2021-09-25-convert-quantitative-value-to-categorical-one-by-quantile-function.md

 ---

-This post's program can be [downloeded here](../../examples/p2p_analysis_20210925.json) then push to your environment by content-cli.
+This post's program can be [downloaded here](../../examples/p2p_analysis_20210925.json) then push to your environment by content-cli.

 ---